fergonco/fergonco.github.io/_drafts/doing-react-without-learning.md

         };
     }

-    increaseCounter = () => {
-        this.setState({
-            counter: this.state.counter + 1
-        });
-    }

     render() {
         return <span>Hello world clicked {this.state.counter} times</span>;
     }
 }
 {% endhighlight %}

-Note how in the previous example the constructor defines a state attribute and the render method has an expression between curly braces referencing it.
+Note how in the previous example the constructor defines a *state* attribute and the render method has an expression between curly braces referencing it.

 As a subclass of React.Component, your components inherit several methods to deal with the state, I know about:

-* *setState*, which merges the existing state with the given parameter
+* *setState*, which merges the given parameter with the existing state.
-* *replaceState*, which sets the given parameter as the new state
+* *replaceState*, which sets the given parameter as the new state.

 These methods will be called in response to an event, an asynchronous call response, etc. and will trigger a *render* process.
 It is important to remember that it is the call to these methods which is forcing a render.
-If we set directly the *state* attibute the component will not be rendered.
+If we set directly the *state* attribute the component will not be rendered.

-For example, we can count the clicks on the component:
+In the next example, we update the counter in the *increaseCounter* method:

 {% highlight javascript %}
+import React from 'react';
+import MUIDataTable from 'mui-datatables';

+class MyComponent extends React.Component {

+    constructor(props) {
+        super(props);
+        this.state = {
+            counter: 0
+        };
+    }

     increaseCounter = ()=>{
         this.setState({
             counter: this.state.counter + 1
         });
     }

     render() {
         return <span onClick={this.increaseCounter}>Hello world clicked {this.state.counter} times</span>;
     }
+}
 {% endhighlight %}

-Note how the *increaseCounter* function is using the arrow function syntax.
-This is order to have a proper reference in *this*.
-I will not make any further comments on this.
+Note how it is using the arrow function syntax.
+This is in order to have a proper reference in *this*.

 #### Properties